This post may contain affiliate links.

 For all hotels, villas and apartments in Tangalle, look here.

 Sri Lanka Beaches, Moving Up the East Coast

 Arugam Bay is famous for surf although I hear there is swimming there too.
 I haven’t been but it was the favourite spot of our neighbours before they were caught there by the tsunami, narrowly escaping with their lives.

 For all hotels, villas and apartments in Arugam Bay, click-through.

-We visited Pasikuda for the first time in 2016, It’s actually not too hard to get to the northern west coast if you cut across from the Golden Triangle area by road.
+We visited Pasikuda for the first time recently.
+It’s actually not too hard to get to the north west coast if you cut across from the Golden Triangle area by road.
 The Pasikuda bay is lovely and I hear that in season it is clear and calm, allowing visitors to wade out to see the coral.
-Unfortunately we were there during the story monsoon season ( February) and seas were rough.
+Unfortunately, we were there during the story monsoon season (February) and seas were rough.
 There are a few large resort hotels on this bay now, not many, as tourism is new here.

 We stayed at the Calm Resort and Spa on Pasikuda Bay. (above)